cjayrans/mlops-v2/documentation/deployguides/deployguide_ado.md

    - Select **Azure Repos Git**
    - Select the **taxi-fare-regression** repository
    - Select **Existing Azure Pipelines YAML file**
-   - Ensure the selected branch is **main**
+   - Ensure the selected branch is **dev**
    - Select `/mlops/devops-pipelines/deploy-online-endpoint-pipeline.yml` or `/mlops/devops-pipelines/deploy-batch-endpoint-pipeline.yml` in the Path drop-down depending on your choice
    - Click Continue

  Again, from the pipeline details path, click **Run** to execute the pipeline.
 This will take several minutes to finish.
 When complete, you can view the pipeline jobs and tasks by selecting **Pipelines** then **taxi-fare-regression** under **Recently run pipelines**.
 The pipeline run will be tagged `#deploy-online-endpoint-pipeline` or `#deploy-batch-endpoint-pipeline`.
 Drill down into the pipeline run to see the **DeployOnlineEndpoint** or **DeployBatchEndpoint** job and click on the job to see pipeline run details.

 Once the deployment pipeline execution is complete, open your Azure Machine Learning workspace to see the deployed endpoints.
 Select **Endpoints** from the workspace navigation menu on the left.
 By default, you will see a list of deployed **Online endpoints**.
-If you chose to deploy the sample online endpoint pipeline, you should see your `taxi-online-(namespace)(postfix)prod` endpoint.
+If you chose to deploy the sample online endpoint pipeline, you should see your `taxi-online-(namespace)(postfix)dev` endpoint.

    <p align="center">
          <img src="./images/ado-online-endpoint.png" alt="Online endpoint"/>